TravelModellingGroup/Documentation/tmg-documentation/2.0/tmgtoolbox2_emme/tools/Copy/CopyScenario.md

 ## **Using the Tool with Modeller**
 `CopyScenario` tool is not callable from Emme Modeller.
 It is intended and only to be called from XTMF2 or via a python API call.

-The tool can be found in "TMG Toolbox 2" -> "Generate" -> "Copy Scenario".
+The tool can be found in "TMG Toolbox 2" -> "Copy" -> "Copy Scenario".
 You can find the code for this tool [here](https://github.com/TravelModellingGroup/TMG.EMME/blob/master/TMG.EMME/TMGToolbox2/src/Copy/copy_scenario.py).

 ## **Using the Tool with XTMF2**